 Brett G. Stephenson is President of Ace Hardware Home Centers, Inc., a seven-store chain in Wyoming and Colorado, a position he has held since 2004.
+He was a national account executive for Starbucks Coffee Company from 2002 to 2004, and from 1993 to 2002, Mr. Stephenson was an employee of Ace Hardware Corporation, most recently as National Retail Operations Manager.
+He is an active member of Rocky Mountain Ace Stores where he serves as a board member.
 Mr. Stephenson earned a Bachelor of Science degree from Colorado State University.
-Mr. Stephenson has held the position of Chairman of the Board since May 2019.
+He is recognized as a Fellowship Director with the National Association of Corporate Directors.